 The transition from breastfeeding to weaning indicates that the baby is growing well.
 Babies under 12 months are still developing vital oral skills and have an immature digestive system.
 Therefore, while selecting age-appropriate weaning foods, parents need to stay mindful of the foods to avoid for babies younger than a year.

 So read through this post if you are first-time parents looking for a list of foods to avoid for babies.
 It also gives you an overview of foods you should avoid feeding your baby until they reach 12 months of age.

 Foods To Avoid For Babies

 1. Refined sugar

 An individual with a sweet tooth is highly likely to consume sugar in excess later in life, leading to chronic health issues, such as type-2 diabetes.
 Therefore, you shouldn’t feed sugary drinks, such as fruit juices, and sugary snacks, such as sweet biscuits, to babies (2).

 Honey is a natural sweetener and has trace minerals and antioxidants.
 It is why honey is considered a healthy alternative to sugar.
 However, babies under 12 months can’t consume honey due to infant botulism risk.

 Babies between 7-12 months require 0.37grams of sodium per day (2).
 According to experts, most healthy, full-term infants can meet this requirement from breast milk or formula.
 Therefore, you shouldn’t add salt to your baby’s food (3).
 It is vital because if a baby consumes added salt, it exposes them to excess sodium, which exerts undue stress on their immature kidneys.

 Parents should abstain from feeding readymade, highly processed, high-sodium foods, such as chips, crisps, fries, bacon, and sausages.
-Also, they shouldn’t use stock cubes and gravy to prepare weaning foods for babies since these also contain high sodium quantities.
+Also, they shouldn’t use stock cubes and gravy to prepare weaning foods for babies since they also contain high sodium quantities.
 High quantities of sodium or salt can cause hyperosmolarityiXA severe condition where the blood becomes concentrated with high levels of salt, potassium, and other substances in the baby, and the baby’s kidneys cannot handle this load.

 4. Cow’s milk